 Apply the parking brake if the shift selector is in any position while the engine is not running.
-Failure to do so could cause the vehicle to move unexpectedly or roll away and result in serious personal injury or property damage
+Failure to do so could cause the vehicle to move unexpectedly or roll away and result in serious personal injury or property damage.

-If the key is turned to the OFF position for any reason while the vehicle is in N (Neutral), or any D (Drive) position, the key cannot be turned to the LOCK position and be removed from the ignition switch.
-Move the shift selector to the P (Park) position, then the key can be turned to LOCK.
+If the ignition switch is placed in the OFF or ACC position for any reason while the vehicle is in N (Neutral), or any D (Drive) position, the ignition switch cannot be turned to the LOCK position.
+Move the shift selector to the P (Park) position, then the ignition switch can be turned to LOCK.